- Automobiles & Motorcycles

 - PE, or polyethylene

-- PU, or polyurethane, as well as polyurethane and nylon blends
+- PU, or polyurethane, along with blends of polyurethane and nylon

 - Low-smoke plenum copolymers